3rdWebCreator/notebook/content/blog-posts/good-magazines-have-bad-websites.md

 +++
 Have you tried visiting the website of a major magazine lately?
 It’s a disaster.
 There are pop-ups and ads loading everywhere.

 But turn on reader mode in your browser and suddenly the content shines again.
-Reading the articles is so much more enjoyable without all the junk cluttering everything up.
+Reading the articles is so much more enjoyable without all the junk.

 That was my goal for _Notebook._ After some subtle CSS alterations it pretty much looks like reader mode in Firefox.